Python Conversation

 Go ahead and add another node to the workspace with

-dora new --kind custom-node talker --lang python
+dora new --kind node talker --lang python

 Now open up the